EXPLORING ETHEREUM, ITS STAKING MECHANISM, AND STAKING REWARDS

 Providing stakers with the ability to unstake their ETH had the opposite effect.
 During the first month after withdrawals were enabled, the amount of staked Ether increased by around 3m ETH or +15.5%.
 One of the reasons was the general rule of behavioral economics: those interested in staking but not feeling confident in locking their tokens for an unclear period of time had been waiting for this opportunity to appear and now were using it.

-The same was applicable to institutional investors, who had some precautions on a lock-up with no end date and, on the other hand, had some of their assets working in DeFi and other applications.
+The same was applicable to institutional clients, who had some precautions on a lock-up with no end date and, on the other hand, had some of their assets working in DeFi and other applications.

 At the same time, ~2.8m ETH were withdrawn over the first month, including 970k ETH of withdrawn rewards (partial) and 1.96m ETH withdrawn by exiting the Ethereum validating set (full), which corresponded to 61k validators exiting the blockchain over the same period.